Preceptorships – Potential Projects

 Preceptorship Projects Available for 2024-25

-(revised June 18, 2024)
+(revised October 3, 2024)

-1. Potential projects with Emily Roberts
+1. Potential project with Emily Roberts

-• Project 2: Futility Stopping Rules – We are interested in looking at trial outcomes for the purpose of defining a stopping rule for futility in a clinical trial if treatment efficacy is not being demonstrated early on.
+Futility Stopping Rules – We are interested in looking at trial outcomes for the purpose of defining a stopping rule for futility in a clinical trial if treatment efficacy is not being demonstrated early on.
 This project would help determine what these stopping rules might look like with an application with prostate cancer trials.

 2. Measures of diversity and equity (Jeff Dawson)